jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-To express it in Encircle, a square might be used:
+Command definitions themselves might not necessarily execute.
+Just copies of it, more likely.
+Its *not executing* may be expressed with a square:

 <img src="images/1.%20Commands%20Main%20Concepts.008.png" width="50" />

-Its being a square, might indicate that it may *not execute*.

-If a symbol might *only* be used as a definition, it might be drawn out with a *dashed border* too:
+If a command might only be used or usable as a definition, it might be drawn with a *dashed border*:

 <img src="images/1.%20Commands%20Main%20Concepts.006.png" width="70" />